Cardinal George Pell sentencing to be watched across the world

 A jury convicted him in December of orally raping a 13-year-old choirboy and molesting another at St Patrick's Cathedral in East Melbourne in 1996.

+Anticipating global interest in the sentence, the court allowed cameras inside to live broadcast Judge Kidd's remarks.

-County Court Chief Judge Peter Kidd will sentence Pell in a hearing which began at midday.
+County Court Chief Judge Peter Kidd is sentencing Pell in a hearing which began at midday.

 Pell is sitting at the dock in the back, flanked by five uniformed officers plus additional courthouse security.